sebj/iOS-Shortcuts-Reference/README.md

 	* `WFWorkflowIconStartColor`: A number representing color of the workflow’s icon, see below.
 	* `WFWorkflowIconImageData`: Data
 	* `WFWorkflowIconGlyphNumber`: A number
+* `WFWorkflowInputContentItemClasses`: An array of strings, representing the types of input content accepted
+	* WFAppStoreAppContentItem
+	* WFArticleContentItem
+	* WFContactContentItem
+	* WFDateContentItem
+	* WFEmailAddressContentItem
+	* WFGenericFileContentItem
+	* WFImageContentItem
+	* WFiTunesProductContentItem
+	* WFLocationContentItem
+	* WFDCMapsLinkContentItem
+	* WFAVAssetContentItem
+	* WFPDFContentItem
+	* WFPhoneNumberContentItem
+	* WFRichTextContentItem
+	* WFSafariWebPageContentItem
+	* WFStringContentItem
-* `WFWorkflowInputContentItemClasses`:
+	* WFURLContentItem
-* `WFWorkflowTypes`:  An array of strings, representing the available usage types of the workflow, one or more of: `ActionExtension` (“Show in Share Sheet”, `NCWidget`  (“Show in [Notification Center] Widget”) or  `WatchKit` (watch availability, supported in the old Workflow app & Shortcuts during some iOS 12 betas)
+* `WFWorkflowTypes`:  An array of strings, representing the available usage types of the workflow, one or more of
+	* `ActionExtension` (“Show in Share Sheet”
+	* `NCWidget`  (“Show in [Notification Center] Widget”)
+	* `WatchKit` (watch availability, supported in the old Workflow app & Shortcuts during some iOS 12 betas)
 * `WFWorkflowActions`: Array of actions, each in the format:
 	* `WFWorkflowActionIdentifier`: An action identifier string, formatted in reverse domain name notation, e.g. `is.workflow.actions.address`
 	* `WFWorkflowActionParameters`: Array of parameters [String | Number | Object], each an identifier and a value